 The University reserves the right to remove a guest from the residence halls at any time when the guest's behavior is considered contrary to the goals and objectives of the University, as judged by a Residence Life staff member.
 It is the resident's responsibility to sign his/her visitor out at closing time.
 Please be aware of the hours of operation of each building's front desk.
-The desk assistant on duty will call residents whose guest(s) have not signed out by the end of the visitation hours.
-IDs not picked up by closing time will not be available until the next time the desk is open.
+Residence Life will contact residents whose guest(s) have not properly signed out by the end of the visitation time.